 Katie is one of the many PrairiErth Farm successes.
 Due to the growth of the farm, Katie was able to leave her corporate job of 18 years to farm full time with her family.
-Together Hans and Katie run the vegetable and grain operations.
-Katie manages the vegetable, fruit & herb side of the Farm.
-She is the go-to for all things veggie from transplant sales to CSA, wholesale accounts and community outreach programs, planting through harvest.
-In typical “farmer’s wife” fashion Katie even pulls weeds, cleans the bathroom and makes dinner.
+Katie runs the vegetable and grain operations with her husband Hans.
+Katie is the go-to for all things veggie from transplant sales to CSA, wholesale accounts and community outreach programs, planting through harvest.
 She works hard with the community to make sure local and organic food is accessible by all.
 Katie speaks on topics such as eating seasonally, food preservation, creating and building your brand, and using social media on the farm.

-Alex Frantz is the Director of Local & Sustainability at Midwest Foods, a woman-owned, Chicago-based produce distributor delivering food from farms to institutions.
-Passionate about exploring systemic solutions to the challenges presented by an inequitable and unsustainable food system, for half a decade Alex worked alongside college students to advocate for shifts in sourcing at their dining halls, and for a third-party certification to recruit and promote farmers implementing high-welfare practices and pasture-based management.
+Alex is the Director of Local & Sustainability at Midwest Foods, a woman-owned, Chicago-based produce distributor delivering food from farms to institutions.
+For half a decade Alex worked alongside college students to advocate for shifts in sourcing at their dining halls.
 In her current role as steward of Midwest’s local Veloccity program, Alex has built upon a foundation of storytelling and reporting to develop innovative partnerships with farmers and foodservice clients at institutions like K-12 schools, colleges, hospitals, and senior living facilities to address the most common issues regarding access, consistency, and transparency and develop successful, substantive values-based sourcing opportunities.